-- Associate Professor Suzanne Pitama - Chair (Ngāti Kahungunu), Associate Dean Māori and Director of the Māori Indigenous Health Institute at the University of Otago, Christchurch
+- Professor Suzanne Pitama - Chair (Ngāti Kahungunu), Associate Dean Māori and Director of the Māori Indigenous Health Institute at the University of Otago, Christchurch

 - Professor Meihana Durie (Ngāti Kauwhata, Rangitāne, Ngāti Porou, Rongo Whakaata, Ngāi Tahu), Head of School, Te Pūtahi-a-Toi, Massey University

 - Dr Will Edwards (Ngā Ruahine), Senior Research Fellow, Te Pou Tiringa Incorporated, New Plymouth

 - Dr Shiloh Groot (Ngāti Pikiao), School of Psychology, The University of Auckland (co-opted)